University Distinguished Professors Group: Guidelines for Appointment

 - A detailed curriculum vitae.

 - A list of at least four and no more than five eminent scholars outside Kansas State University with national and international recognition and expertise to speak directly to the outstanding qualifications of the nominee.
 The professional qualifications of each potential referee should be described, and a statement describing any personal or professional relationships between the referee and the nominee that may have existed in the past, or that may be in progress, must be stated.
 The standing of the referees in their field can affect the evaluation of the support letters.
 Do not include CVs for potential references in the nomination package.
 Complete current mailing addresses, e-mail addresses and telephone numbers for each referee must also be provided.
 Nominators are expected to confirm that all of the suggested referees are willing to write a support letter if one is solicited from them by the Provost, as the lack of external support letters may reduce the competitiveness of a nomination.
 The Provost will not solicit letters from all of the individuals whose names are submitted as a part of the nomination.
-In consultation with the nominee's head/director or dean, the Provost may solicit reference letters from one or two individuals not included on the nominator's original list.)

 - Letters of support from the college dean, and either the department head or division/school director, except in support of a nomination of a head/director.